microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## Review & Self Study

-Wayfair Data Science group has several interesting videos on how they use ML in their company.
+The Wayfair Data Science team has several interesting videos on how they use ML at their company.
 It's worth [taking a look](https://www.youtube.com/channel/UCe2PjkQXqOuwkW1gw6Ameuw/videos)!

 ## Assignment